The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Landed property is a type of residential property in Singapore that comes with land ownership and they include bungalows, semi-detached houses, and terrace houses.
 They are typically more spacious than other types of residential properties.

-However, there are restrictions with regard to the purchase of landed properties by Singapore permanent residents or foreigners.
+However, there are restrictions with regard to the purchase of landed properties by Singapore permanent residents and foreigners.
 Generally, they are not allowed to purchase a landed property without the approval of the Land Dealings Approval Unit.

 Singapore Property Market – Factors to Consider

-For property investment in Singapore, there are many factors to consider.
+For property investment in Singapore, there are many important factors to consider.
 These include the property’s location, price, rental yield, potential transformation of the surrounding areas, and prospect for capital appreciation.

 Location of the Property

-For example, properties located in areas with excellent connectivity, such as near MRT stations and bus stops, tend to have higher values and rental yields.
+For example, properties located in areas with excellent connectivity, such as near MRT stations and bus interchanges, tend to have higher values and rental yields.
 This is due to the convenience and accessibility they provide.

 Similarly, properties located near schools, hospitals, shopping malls, and other amenities also tend to command higher prices and rental yields.